aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 C#:

--   public functions within public classes
+-   public functions within public classes that have one parameter or a second parameter of type `ILambdaContext`

 ### Comparison to other AWS Toolkits